daiqile96/daiqile96.github.io/index.md

 - I'm a 5th year PhD candidate in Biostatistics with extensive experience in AI/ML and statistical modeling gained through 6+ years of research and 2 internships at GSK and Johnson & Johnson.

-- I'm interested in Bayesian statistics, causal inference, machine learning, statistical genetics and genomics, and clinical trials.
+- **Interests:** Bayesian statistics, causal inference, machine learning, statistical genetics and genomics, and clinical trials.

 <!-- ## Education